 Training period: 3 up to 6 months (when linked to a university thesis).
 The period can start anytime except in September.

-A working knowledge of English or French is required.
+A working knowledge of English is required.

 To encourage the participation of students, some attractive "VKI director's fellowships" are available upon request for the most qualified applications.